finbourne/lusid-sdk-java/sdk/docs/CorporateActionSourcesApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     CorporateActionSourcesApi apiInstance = new CorporateActionSourcesApi(defaultClient);
-    String scope = "scope_example"; // String | The scope of the portfolio.
+    String scope = "scope_example"; // String | The scope of the corporate action source.
-    String code = "code_example"; // String | The code of the portfolio.
+    String code = "code_example"; // String | The code of the corporate action source.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | Optional.
 The AsAt date of the data.
     Integer limit = 1000; // Integer | Optional.
 When paginating, limit the number of returned results to this many.
 If not specified, a default  of 1000 is used.
     String page = "page_example"; // String | Optional.
 The pagination token to use to continue listing items from a previous call.
 Page values are  return from list calls, and must be supplied exactly as returned.
 Additionally, when specifying this  value, asAt, filter and limit must not  be modified.